saintnic84/blog-preview/README-template.md

 ### Useful resources

-- [Resource 1](https://developer.mozilla.org/en-US/) - This website is one of the resources online for front end developers.
+- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - This website is one of the resources online for front end developers.
 If there's a concept, code, or element you don't understand, you can probably find it at this site.
 This is where I got better equiped at understanding margin and padding.
-- [Resource 2](https://www.w3schools.com/) - This is a great website for both front end and back end programming languages, I regulary visit here to refresh concepts that I may have forgotten
+- [W3schools](https://www.w3schools.com/) - This is a great website for both front end and back end programming languages, I regulary visit here to refresh concepts that I may have forgotten

 ## Author